jgalinha/OQCH/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.

+## Runing server with ngrock

+Run angular server with `ng serve --host 0.0.0.0 --disable-host-check` Then run ngrock with `ngrok http 4200 -host-header="localhost:4200"` and then you have a external IP
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.